gitdksmith/gitdksmith.github.io/about.md

 permalink: /about/
 ---

-I am a CS student at the Unversity of Texas at Austin.
-I am also an officer of the ISSS club within the department and am currently a student employee at ARL UT.
+I am a CS student at the Unversity of Texas at Austin. <br> I am also an officer of the ISSS club within the department and am currently a student employee at ARL UT.<br>
-Fall 2015 will be my final semester.
+Fall 2015 will be my final semester.<br>

 ### Contact me